 - 5.7.
-New or existing Designated EHV Property Customers may wish to offer part of their MIC to be interruptible by us (for active network management purposes other than normal planned or unplanned outages) in order to benefit from any reduced UoS charges calculated using our Charging Methodology. - 5.8.
+New or existing Designated EHV Property Customers may wish to offer part of their MIC to be interruptible by us (for active network management purposes other than normal planned or unplanned outages) in order to benefit from any reduced UoS charges calculated using the EDCM. - 5.8.
 Several options exist in which we may agree for some or the entire MIC to be interruptible.
-Under our Charging Methodology the applicable demand capacity costs would be based on the MIC minus the capacity subject to interruption. - 5.9.
-If you are interested in making part or all of your MIC interruptible as an integral irrevocable feature of a new connection or modification to an existing connection, you should in the first instance contact our connections function; - By emailing regulation@idcsl.co.uk - By telephone to 01622 933 399 - By writing to IDCSL, Eden House, 454 New Hythe Lane, Aylesford, Kent ME20 7UH You must make an express statement in your application that you have an interest in some or all of the import capacity being interruptible for active network management purposes. - 5.10.
-If you are proactively interested in voluntarily but revocably offering to make some or all of your existing connection's MIC interruptible you should in the first instance contact our Head of Regulations and Compliance at the address in paragraph 1.12. - 5.11.
+Under the EDCM the applicable demand capacity costs would be based on the MIC minus the capacity subject to interruption. - 5.9.
+If you are interested in making part or all of your MIC interruptible as an integral irrevocable feature of a new connection or modification to an existing connection you should in the first instance contact our connections function; - By email to info@idcsl.co.uk - By telephone to 01622 933 399

+By post to [IDCSL, Eden House, 454 New Hythe Lane, Aylesford, Kent ME20 7UH

+You must make an express statement in your application that you have an interest in some or all of the import capacity being interruptible for active network management purposes.

+- 5.10.
+If you are proactively interested in voluntarily but revocably offering to make some or all of your existing connection's MIC interruptible you should in the first instance contact our Control Room at the address in paragraph 1.13. - 5.11.
 A guide to Demand Side Management (DSM) is also available.
 This provides more information on the type of arrangement that might be put in place should you request to participate in DSM arrangements.
-This document is available by contacting our Head of Regulations and Compliance at the address in paragraph 1.12.
+This document is available by contacting the Control Room] at the address in paragraph 1.13.